opensource-observer/oso/apps/docs/blog/2024-11-18-synthetic-controls/index.md

 We are in the early stages of applying advanced metrics like synthetic controls to better measure incentive effects on crypto networks.
 Stay tuned as we share more findings.

-Meanwhile, you can see some examples of the synthetic control models in our [insights repo](https://github.com/opensource-observer/insights/tree/main/analysis/optimism/syncon) and reach out on [Discord](https://www.opensource.observer/discord) if you'd like to collaborate!
+Meanwhile, you can see some examples of the synthetic control models in our [insights repo](https://github.com/opensource-observer/insights/tree/main/analysis/optimism/syncon).
+Reach out on [Discord](https://www.opensource.observer/discord) if you'd like to collaborate!